Form 60: Who Should File, How to Fill & Download Form 60 Online

 In case of HUF any document in the name of Karta of HUF is needed

-The following information requires to be filled in Form 60:
+The following information is required to be filled in Form 60:

 • Full address and name of declarant

 • Particulars related to the transaction for which you are filling the Form 60.
-For example, if the transaction is relating to opening a savings account with the bank, you need to mention so in Form 60 stating the name of the bank and the transaction amount too.
-If it is not applicable then you must write N.A.
+For example, if the transaction is related to opening a savings account with the bank, you need to mention it in Form 60, stating the name of the bank and the transaction amount, too.
+If it is not applicable, then you must write N.A.

 • You must mention your reason for not having a PAN card.
 If you have applied for it and are yet to receive it, you must mention it in the form.

-Also, note that mismatch of the particulars with the supporting documents will lead to cancellation of the form and requires resubmission.
+Also, note that a mismatch of the particulars with the supporting documents will cancel the form and require resubmission.

 Making any false statement in Form 60 may attract these consequences: